How to Submit

 - There is a $75 (AFE member) or $100 (non-AFE member) charge for Short Communications (these must be within the 8-page maximum length)

-- There are no publication charges for Forum articles and Book Reviews.
+- There are no publication charges for Forum Articles 1-5 journal pages in length and no publication charges for Book Reviews.

 Preparation of Manuscripts

 Manuscripts will be written in English.
 Authors whose native language is not English are advised to have their manuscripts checked by an English-speaking colleague prior to submission.

 Each manuscript can be submitted electronically or through the postal service as a Microsoft Word document.
 Send the manuscript as an attachment via e-mail or through the postal service on a labeled CD to the managing editor (see address below).